ychding11/ychding11.github.io/_posts/2015-03-12-Linux-Debug-summary.md

 - [Debug a runnig process](http://dirac.org/linux/gdb/06-Debugging_A_Running_Process.php)

 ## x64 Assembly Disassemble
-   When program crashes, Windows will pop a dialog informing user of error.
+When program crashes, Windows will pop up a dialog to inform user of error.
 Mostly it is a memory access violation.
 We need assembly language knowledge to analyze disassembly code. x64 assembly language is different from that of 32-bit version.
 Register files and function calling conventions are key to understand disassemble code.

-C++ non-static member function calling convention:
+- C++ non-static member function calling convention:

 - Implicit first parameter is *this* pointer transferred by rcx register.
 - Implicit second parameter is used for returning object which is not fit rax register.
 - Usually return value is transferred by *rax* register.
 But for user-defined complex type, register *rax* is unable to transfer.
 It requires an implicit parameter to transfer.
 By default, second parameter is transferred by register *rdx*.
 - In addition, the max number of parameters which can be transferred by register is 4.

-   Because the first four parameters are transferred by register, in function design we should keep this point in mind.
+  - Because the first four parameters are transferred by register, in function design we should keep this point in mind.
 Register access is much faster than memory access.

 ### reference
 - [Calling Conventions for different platform C++ compilers](http://www.agner.org/optimize/calling_conventions.pdf) It is a very comprehensive material for reference.
 It should be referenced at first time when having problems.